exoworlds/clio2016-2017/notes/Bohlman- Hours Worked.md

 * **TIME** but also balancing
 * flow of content from one slide to the next
 * where the presentation needs more graphics, and which graphics I should put where
-* what to do with the graphicson slide 8: what more could I put on there?
+* what to do with the graphics on slide 8: what more could I put on there?
 * filler words/pauses